MicrosoftDocs/biztalk-docs/his/core/transaction-integrator-conversion-tool1.md

   -   The ProgID of the TLB is greater than 39 characters.

-- TI TLB's contained two interfaces for TI context when the tlb  was configured to allow the use of clientContext..
-HIS2013 TI .Net assemblies contain only a single interface when configured to allow the use of clientContext.
+- TI TLB's contained two interfaces for TI context when the tlb  was configured to allow the use of clientContext.
+HIS2020 TI .Net assemblies contain only a single interface when configured to allow the use of clientContext.
 A client application using a tlb with direct call model didn't require the context value defined within the parameter list of the TI method call.
-In HIS2013 After running the tlb through TIconversiontool.exe the result will be replaced with a .Net assembly.  the customer must include the context value within the parameter list of the TI method call.
+In HIS2020 After running the tlb through TIconversiontool.exe the result will be replaced with a .Net assembly.  the customer must include the context value within the parameter list of the TI method call.

   For more information, see [Working with TI Designer](../core/working-with-ti-designer1.md).